dotnet/msbuild/documentation/specs/static-graph.md

   - When project A references crosstargeting project B, and B is identified as an outer build, the graph node for project A will reference both the outer build of B, and all the inner builds of B. The edges to the inner builds are speculative, as at build time only one inner build gets referenced.
 However, the graph cannot know at evaluation time which inner build will get chosen.
   - When crosstargeting project B is a root, then the outer build node for B will reference the inner builds of B.
   - For crosstargeting projects, the `ProjectReference` item gets applied only to inner builds.
 It is the inner builds that reference other project files, not the outer build.

-**OPEN ISSUE:** Current implementation does not disambiguate between the two types of inner builds, leading to overbuilding certain targets.

 These specific rules represent the minimal rules required to represent crosstargeting in `Microsoft.Net.Sdk`.
 As we adopt SDKs whose crosstargeting complexity that cannot be expressed with the above rules, we'll extend the rules.
 For example, `InnerBuildProperty` could become `InnerBuildProperties` for SDKs where there's multiple crosstargeting global properties.